Operational historian: Operational Support

 Functional manufacturing control levels, historical data is normally recorded at the supervisory level and above.

 Operational historians are typically used within the manufacturing facility by engineers and operators for supervisory functions and analysis.
-An operational historian will typically capture all instrumentation and control data, whereas an enterprise historians that is deployed to support business functions will take a subset of the plant data.
+An operational historian will typically capture all instrumentation and control data, whereas an enterprise historian that is deployed to support business functions will capture only a subset of the plant data.

-Typically, these applications offer data access through dedicated APIs (Application Programming Interfaces) and SDKs (Software Development Kits) which offer high-performance read and write operations through vendor-specific or custom applications.
+Typically, these applications offer data access through dedicated APIs (Application Programming Interfaces) and SDKs (Software Development Kits) which offer high-performance read and write operations.
+These operate through vendor-specific or custom applications.
 Front-end tools for trending process data over time are the most common interfaces to these databases.

-Because these applications are typically deployed next to or near the source of their process data, these are often marketed and sold as 'real-time database systems.'
-This distinction varies among vendors who often have to make development choices between performance in capturing and presenting data vs. application and analysis functionality.
+Because these applications are typically deployed next to or near the source of their process data, they are often marketed and sold as 'real-time database systems.'
+This distinction varies among vendors, who often have to make tradeoffs in performance between data capture and presentation, and application and analysis functionality.

-Usual challenges the operational historians must address are as follows:
+The following is a list of typical challenges for operational historians: